-One of the project's key goals is to provide educators with the tools and confidence to lead digital learning initiatives in their schools, districts, and communities.
-This starts with a five- to six-week coaching program at their schools, followed by monthly training sessions to foster continuous growth throughout the year.
+One of the project's key goals is to provide educators with the tools and confidence to lead digital learning initiatives in their schools, districts and communities.
+This starts with a fiveto six-week coaching programme at their schools, followed by monthly training sessions to foster continuous growth throughout the year.

-After completing the coaching program, educators can check out iPad devices for their classrooms so they can integrate their new skills - and fun new learning activities - into their lessons.
+After completing the coaching programme, educators can check out iPad devices for their classrooms so they can integrate their new skills - and fun new learning activities - into their lessons.
 Coaches from Region 13 provide ongoing support through virtual meetings and in-person visits, while the monthly training sessions offer educators a platform to share new ideas and skills with peers.

-The program also includes school visits from Apple employees who volunteer to mentor students, helping them explore careers in STEAM.
+The programme also includes school visits from Apple employees who volunteer to mentor students, helping them explore careers in STEAM.

-Bringing the program to campuses
+Bringing the programme to campuses

-Jacob Luévano, program manager at Project LaunchPad Austin, works closely with districts and schools to bring the program to campuses.
-"This program provides a fantastic opportunity for me to coach librarians and teachers while also modeling lessons directly with students," he said.
+Jacob Luévano, Programme Manager at Project LaunchPad Austin, works closely with districts and schools to bring the programme to campuses.
+"This programme provides a fantastic opportunity for me to coach librarians and teachers while also modelling lessons directly with students," he said.
 "As an educator, it's hard to ask for more."

-Melanie Erb, a librarian at a local public elementary school, participated in the program.
+Melanie Erb, a librarian at a local public elementary school, participated in the programme.
 "Implementing Project LaunchPad with the support of Jacob from Region 13 and Apple has been an incredible experience," said Erb.
-"In the library, I've seen students from every grade level eagerly engage with technology, becoming skilled at different apps, and even learn to code.
-This program has really made a difference in how we manage digital learning."
+"In the library, I've seen students from every year group eagerly engage with technology, becoming skilled at different apps and even learn to code.
+This programme has really made a difference in how we manage digital learning."

-"This program provides a fantastic opportunity for me to coach librarians and teachers while also modeling lessons directly with students.
+"This programme provides a fantastic opportunity for me to coach librarians and teachers while also modelling lessons directly with students.
 As an educator, it's hard to ask for more."

 Jacob Luévano

-Program Manager
+Programme Manager

 Project LaunchPad Austin